mikeperry-tor/vanguards/README.md

 [PyPy](https://pypy.org) instead of CPython.
 PyPy contains a JIT that should make this addon run considerably faster.

-The easiest way to use PyPy is to do **sudo apt-get install pypy** or equivalent before running **./setup.sh** as per above.
+The easiest way to use PyPy is to do **sudo apt-get install pypy3** or equivalent before running **./setup.sh** as per above.
 The setup.sh script will then see that pypy is installed, and use it by default in the resulting virtualenv.